aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/merge-two-adjacent-cells/_index.md

         }

-        // Verify if the specified cells exist, and if they do not exist, create them.
+        // Verify whether the specified cells exist, and if they do not, create them.

         CreateSpreadsheetCellIfNotExist(worksheet, cell1Name);